vineet-53/Dummy-User-Generator/README.md

-# Dummy Data Generator
+# Dummy User Data Generator

-Dummy data generator using MongoDB and Express can be a useful task for testing and development purposes.
+Generate dummy data for testing and development purposes using MongoDB and Express.

-* Use to create Dummy Data when hit at api end point

-# How To Use
+## How To Use

-* /get-dummy-data : to create dummy data
-* /get-dummy-data/:userId  :- if you have user id then you can fetch that specific generated data from DataBase
+- `/get-dummy-data`: Create dummy data.
+- `/get-dummy-data/:userId`: Fetch specific data using user ID.

-# .env materials
+## .env Configuration

-* # includes
-    * DB_URL for mongoose connection
-    * PORT for server
+Configure the following parameters in your `.env` file:

+- `DB_URL`: Mongoose connection URL for the database.
+- `PORT`: Server port.